-He also mentioned a concept that we have only briefly touched upon and that is the long-term treasury yield and how it has important implications for the valuation you should use to determine the relative attractiveness of a company.
+He also mentioned a concept that is rarely touched upon by other gurus—the long-term treasury yield and how it has important implications for valuating a company determining its relative attractiveness as an investment.

 Long-Term Treasury Bonds

-Of course, most people don’t actually pose the question to themselves this way.
-Instead, they may look at shares of Coca-Cola and determine that at a price-to-earnings ratio of 23 (which means an earnings yield of 4.34%) they aren’t willing to invest.
+Most investors don’t consider risk to return this way.
+Instead, they may look at shares of Coca-Cola and determine that at a price-to-earnings ratio of 25.36 (which means an earnings yield of 3.94%) they aren’t willing to invest.

 Economists love to take the estimated risk premium for the market at any given time and compare it to the past.
 Often, this can reveal widespread over or undervaluation.
 Think back to the dot-com bubble.
 At its height, the S&P 500 had a price-to-earnings ratio in excess of 60.
 This is an earnings yield of only 1.67%.
 At the time, the risk-free rate was roughly 5.90%.